Skip To Main Content

 TITLE VI-B Public Participation

-There will be a public hearing on Monday, July 15th, 2024 at 5:55 p.m. at the Willis Education Building to discuss Delaware City School District budgeting and expenditure of Title VI-B flow-thru funds (IDEA Part B Funds) for the 2024-2025 school year.
+There will be a public hearing on Monday, July 14 at 5:55 p.m. to discuss Delaware City School District budgeting and expenditure of Title VI-B flow thru funds (IDEA Part B Funds) for the 2025-26 school year.

-Should you have comments, suggestions or concerns relating to the budgeting, planning, and expenditure of Title VI-B funds, you may attend the hearing or contact Angie Mawhinney, Director of Special Education, at 740-833-1129 or by email at macwhian@delawarecityschools.net
+Should you have comments, suggestions or concerns relating to budgeting, planning and expenditure of Title VI-B funds, you may attend the hearing or contact Angie Macwhinney, Director of Special Education at 740-833-1129 or by email at macwhian@delawarecityschools.net.

 Federal Special Education Funding - IDEA